Apple HomePod Mini Review

 - Very reliant on Apple services (for now)

-With built-in support for the Thread smart home networking protocol, some updated smart speaker features and audio quality that’s way better than you can reasonably expect from a speaker this size, the HomePod Mini is an incredible bit of engineering.
+With built-in support for the Thread smart home networking protocol and Matter, some updated smart speaker features and excellent audio, the HomePod Mini remains an incredible bit of engineering and a great smart speaker for Apple homes.

 - Compact build quality